Running GitLab-Runners on Kubernetes

-In the DevOps era, where very much emphasis is placed on automation, having reliable, predictable and fast pipelines is a must.
+In the DevOps era, automation is paramount.
+Having reliable, predictable, and fast pipelines is a must.
 Fortunately, there are many options for you to try, like Jenkins, Buildbot, Drone, Concourse and so on.
-If you are trying to run jobs on k8s there is also the new Jenkins X available, which brings major changes to Jenkins, like running jobs in the cluster, but if you host your code on GitLab, you should use their CI/CD tool because it can save you a lot of time and money when done right.
+If you are trying to run jobs on Kubernetes there is also the new Jenkins X available.
+This brings major changes to Jenkins, like running jobs in the cluster.
+Yet, if you host your code on GitLab, you should use their CI/CD tool.
+It can save you a lot of time and money when done right.
+In this article, we will showcase the main steps behind running GitLab-Runners on Kubernetes.

-The first step is to configure your projects to use the CI/CD pipeline offered by GitLab and after that you can start deploying.
-At first, you can use GitLab’s free shared runners, but if you are deploying your code when the servers are overcrowded, you are in for a world of hurt.
-To makes things easier, GitLab enables you to run jobs in your own cluster, and it is pretty simple to do so.
+The first step is to configure your projects to use the CI/CD pipeline offered by GitLab.
+Closely following, you can start deploying.
+At first, you can use GitLab’s free shared runners.
+Yet, if you are deploying your code when the servers are overcrowded, you are in for a world of hurt.
+To makes things easier, GitLab enables you to run jobs in your own cluster, easily.

-The first thing you need to do is to go to your project, then to Settings –> CI/CD –> Runners settings and fetch the URL and the token to use when creating your runner.
-Keep in mind, that this is not the token that you will place in your configuration file, it is just a token that registers your runner, which in turn generates another token that is used to identify it.
+Then, go to your project, then to Settings –> CI/CD –> Runners settings.
+Here, fetch the URL and the token to use when creating your runner.
+This is not the token for your configuration file.
+It’s just a token that registers your runner, and it generates another token that is used to identify it.

 The next step is running a gitlab-runner container locally to configure you runner: